LOST & FOUND

 The Walking With You Facebook group is a place for families who have experienced the loss of a baby through miscarriage, stillbirth, infant death, or the death of a child.
 A place to find comfort, hope, peace, and most of all to know that they are not walking this path alone.

 The Dougy Center -The National Center for Grieving Children and Families The mission of The Dougy Center is to provide support in a safe place where children, teens, young adults and their families grieving a death can share their experiences.
+They have also published helpful downloadable papers about how to help children deal with grief.

 How Do We Tell the Children?
 Dr. Daniel Schaefer, working with child psychologists and trauma experts, and drawing on more than three decades of experience with families in crisis, has written a practical guide for anyone who works or lives with children—parents, caregivers, counselors, or teachers—to respond to their inevitable questions about loss and change, life and death.
 He provides strategies to assist children with grief and trauma and offers time-tested advice and language that children can understand.